Bootstrapping Yang-Mills matrix integrals: Positivity bounds

-In the second example, we consider the case of $L_{\max}=6$, where inequivalent irreps occur in rank 3.
-As the new basis operators are of length-$3$, they do not appear in the rank-0 and rank-2 blocks, so the latter two cases are the same as those at $L_{\max}=4$.
-On the other hand, the rank-$1$ and rank-$3$ blocks are enlarged and lead to stronger positivity constraints, which are discussed below. \paragraph{Rank-1 sector.} In this case, the basis operators in the rank-$1$ sector are
+In the second example, we consider the case of $L_{\max}=6$, where inequivalent irreps occur at rank 3.
+As the new basis operators are of length $3$, they do not appear in the rank-0 and rank-2 blocks, so these two cases are the same as those at $L_{\max}=4$.
+On the other hand, the rank-$1$ block is enlarged and leads to stronger positivity constraints.
+The cases of rank-$1$ and rank-$3$ are discussed below. \paragraph{Rank-1 sector.} The basis operators in the rank-$1$ sector are

 and we have $n_{k=1}=4$.
 The multiplicity remains $m_{k=1,r=1}=1$, so $a_\text{max}=4$.
 The $1/D$ factors are included for proper normalization.
 The corresponding matrix can be factorized as

 where $ \widehat{M}^{(1,1)}$ is a $4\times 4$ matrix.
 As the matrix elements are more involved, we do not write their explicit expressions.
 The corresponding positivity bound is